laravel/jetstream/UPGRADE.md

 #### Publish Views

-Before upgrading, you should publish all of Jetstream's views using the `vendor:publish` Artisan command:
+Before upgrading, you should publish all of Jetstream's views using the `vendor:publish` Artisan command.
+You may skip this step if you have already published Jetstream's views:

     php artisan vendor:publish --tag=jetstream-views